Ansett Australia: Unification, deregulation and expansion

-In the late 1990s, Ansett paid millions of dollars for the right to be official airline of the Sydney 2000 Olympics, an investment generally regarded as unwise.
+In 1996 a consortium led by Ansett, with five international partner airlines, defeated Qantas in the bidding to become official airline of the Sydney 2000 Olympics.
+Ansett spent an estimated A$60 million on Olympic-related sponsorship, advertising and free travel, but was hit by what the business magazine BRW described as a successful ambush marketing campaign by Qantas.
 Ansett saw this tie-in as a key marketing opportunity to expand its presence in southern and eastern Asia.
 Five Boeing 747-400s were leased (four dry leased from Singapore Airlines and one wet leased from Qantas) to add further services and new routes to Seoul, Taipei, and Kuala Lumpur.
 The aircraft were branded with 'Sydney 2000' livery.
 Neither the Olympic Games nor the new routes generated the expected traffic, and several of these new routes were withdrawn shortly after the Games concluded.
 This destabilised the finances of the company considerably, in tandem with other industrial and internal factors (see below) right before the September 11 attacks affected the global airline industry and economy.